Decision board

 Material developments that do not fit the treatment cards need their own lane.

-This watchlist tracks important conference-only signals, negative screening evidence, surgery-sparing strategies and system-capacity findings that could change oncology decisions but should not be overstated as routine-care adoption.
+This watchlist keeps conference signals, negative screening results, surgery-sparing approaches, and system-capacity warnings in view when they could change oncology decisions but still fall short of routine-care adoption.

 Decision register